 The INSPECTION AND EVALUATION clause of an offer clause covers the quality and the condition of the vessel and of her equipment following a survey in and out of the water, a mechanic verification, a sea trial (water test), etc. The results must be at the full satisfaction of the buyer.
 This subject is covered in more details in Marine Capsule no8, Survey and inspection

 Description of the equipment sold with the vessel.
-This is a check list used at the taking of possession and a good help is a claim has to be filled at an insurer if needed
+This is a check list used at the taking of possession and a good help should an eventual claim be filled at an insurer

 Credit approval.
 This will be discussed in Marine Capsule no. 9, Marine credit